jackmaden/philosophybreak/_articles/language-shapes-reality.md

 </div>
 <p class="caption"><span class="caption-pointer">▲</span>Starry Night, a product of Vincent Van Gogh's <i>umwelt</i>.</p>

 Language is a strange, wonderful thing.
 It both contextualises and enables us to share our experiences.
-By broadening our linguistic capabilities and vocabularies, we broaden our cognitive universes - and so we deepen our understanding of the world, each other, and ourselves.
+By broadening our linguistic capabilities and vocabularies, we broaden our cognitive universes - and so deepen our understanding of the world, each other, and ourselves.
 Indeed: if our _umwelts_ are of our own making, how will you shape yours?